TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

   "max_RAM" -> string: maximum RAM for STAR indexing **in bytes** (should be same amount as in "memory") }

+"remove_duplicates": {
+  "remove_seq_duplicates" -> bool: whether duplicates likely caused by sequencing process should be removed }

 "BAM_filtering": {
   "quality_thres" -> integer: MAPQ threshold for quality filtering }

 "gene_counts": {
-  "algo" -> string: algorithm for gene expression quantification (allowed options: "featureCounts","HTSeq") }
+  "algo" -> string: algorithm for gene expression quantification (allowed options: "featureCounts","HTSeq") "strandedness" -> integer: 0 for non-stranded, 1 for forward-stranded, 2 for reverse-stranded }
 ````